andy5313/Connect4/README.md

-# Connet-4 App Built With React and Typescript!
+# Connet-4 App Built With React and Typescript

 The rules of the game are: